 \subsection{DES Y3-GOLD catalogue}

 The Dark Energy Survey (DES) observed for six years using the Dark Energy Camera (DECam \cite{2015AJ....150..150F}) at the Blanco 4m telescope at the Cerro Tololo Inter-American Observatory (CTIO) in Chile.
 The survey covered 5000 sq. deg. in $grizY$ bandpasses to approximately 10 overlapping dithered exposures in each filter.
 We utilize data taken during the first three years of DES operations (DES Y3), which made up DES Data Release 1 (DR1 \cite{2018ApJS..239...18A}).
 This analysis covers the full 5000 sq. deg. survey footprint for the first time, but at approximately half the full-survey depth.
 The data is processed, calibrated, and coadded to produce a photometric data set of 390 million objects that is further refined to a `Gold' sample for cosmological use \cite{y3-gold}.
 The \gold sample includes cuts on minimal image depth and quality, additional calibration and deblending, and quality flags to identify problematic photometry and regions of the sky with substantial photometric degradation (e.g., around bright stars).
-The \gold sample extends to a 10$\sigma$ limiting magnitude of 23 in $i$-band.
-The final sample used in this work after these cuts contains 319 million objects.
+The \gold sample extends to a 10$\sigma$ limiting magnitude of 23 in $i$-band and it is the basis for the definition of the BAO sample.